Flight Office & Kitchen

 We have awesome aerial photography.
 Our Photographer John Drury is a professional from Adelaide, with whom we have developed a close working relationship.
 Huge canvasses of John’s work portraying our aircraft flying over the local vineyards, stunning coastline and hills are hung on the walls.

-The Kitchen started for students, their families, the crew and tourists to enjoy a great cappuccino.
-It has grown to include visiting pilots (the $100 burger!), other airfield visitors, tourists and locals, and we love to see families visiting just like they used to…. to look at aeroplanes up close, watch students of all ages learning, enjoying the challenge, overcoming hurdles and achieving their personal goals without actually having to have a lesson or buying a scenic flight or coffee….all are welcome…..in this way…..we improve safety and discipline by involving everyone!
+The Kitchen started for students, their families and the team to enjoy a great cappuccino.
+It has grown to include visiting pilots, other airfield visitors, tourists and locals, and we love to see families visiting just like they used to…. to look at aeroplanes up close, watch students of all ages learning, enjoying the challenge, overcoming hurdles and achieving their personal goals without actually having to have a lesson or buying a scenic flight or coffee….all are welcome…..in this way…..we improve safety and discipline by involving everyone!

 We homebake everything in our kitchen….just like ‘Mum’ used to do in her 1940’s kitchen….very simple.